|Rating||(log in to rate this project)|

 |Spend the time||outdoors|

-Gloves, long sleeve shirts, a safe enclosed place to store bee specimens, portable light
+Gloves, long sleeve shirts, a safe enclosed place to store bee specimens, and a portable light.

 |Learn where in North America bees are infected by Zombie Flies|